jairosoft-com/jairojobs-spec/api-servers/api-servers-generated/nodejs-express-server/README.md

 ## 🚀 **Project Overview**

 This is a **Node.js Express server** for the JairoJobs.com job portal MVP, generated using the OpenAPI Generator.
 The project follows an **API-first approach** where the OpenAPI specification drives the implementation, ensuring consistency and type safety.
+The API currently uses mock data and is containerized with Docker for easy deployment.

 ## 📋 **Prerequisites**